Ahnfelt/typed-format/README.md

         Link(T head, List<T> tail)
         Empty
     }

 In the above example, a list of three numbers 1-3 could be written in pseudo-code as `Link(1, Link(2, Link(3, Empty))`.
 In practice, the native representation of any given user-defined type can be customized for each target language.
 In many languages, the elements of such a list would be parsed into an array, rather than a linked list.

+All the types that are called "primitive" in other languages can be defined as a user-defined type wrapping a byte sequence.
+For example, the standard library contains a `String` type with a field `utf8` that, as the name implies, contains UTF-8-encoded text:

+    type String(bytes utf8)

+Representing signed and unsigned ints of different sizes is equally straightforward, as is floating point values:

+    type I8(bytes value)
+    type I16(bytes value)
+    type I32(bytes value)
+    type I64(bytes value)
+    type U8(bytes value)
+    type U16(bytes value)
+    type U32(bytes value)
+    type U64(bytes value)
+    type F16(bytes value)
+    type F32(bytes value)
+    type F64(bytes value)

+The binary format will make sure small values are represented in a compact fashion, and the in-memory format is as always up to the target language.

 The schema language is encoded in ASCII and has the following grammar, where `UPPER` is an upper case letter (A-Z) followed by zero or more letters and digits (0-9), and where `LOWER` is as `UPPER`, except that `LOWER` starts with a lower case letter (a-z).
 Whitespace can be used to separate tokens, but is otherwise ignored.